fac30/discord-ai-bot--kieran-ollie/README.md

 # discord-ai-bot--kieran-ollie
 ## Project setup

+### Install dependencies
+Create a folder for the program and navigate to it:
+`npm init -y`
+`npm install discord.js openai dotenv axios`

 ## Installing the Discord bot
 ## Setting up the `.env` file
 ### What is a `.env` file?